jclarkk/Hunyuan3D-2.1/hy3dpaint/README.md

 **Memory Recommendation:** For `max_num_view=6` and `resolution=512`, we recommend using a GPU with at least **21GB VRAM**.

+## Qwen Edit Quant Pipeline
+- Set `Hunyuan3DPaintConfig(multiview_pretrained_path="qwen-edit-quant")` and provide the quantized base model identifier by assigning `config.qwen_edit_base_model` (for example, a local AWQ/GPTQ Qwen image-edit checkpoint).
+- Place the LoRA weights `Qwen-Edit-2509-Multiple-angles.safetensors` and `Qwen-Image-Lightning.safetensors` inside `weights/loras/` (override `config.qwen_edit_lora_paths` if you store them elsewhere).
+- The wrapper produces the six canonical camera angles via Qwen; if more than six views are requested the remaining views are generated automatically with the MVAdapter fallback so downstream baking continues to work.
+- All other pipeline settings (PBR baking, upscaling, unwrap options) remain unchanged.

 ## Training

 ### Data Prepare